JakeSamu/netchecker/README.md

 # ToDo

+* Only create those folders and files that are nonempty - or remove afterwards
 * Check/Debug all parameters (like -n)
 * Either warn, or remodel parser, for protocol version for testssl (smtp, imap, ...)